PrairieLearn/PrairieLearn/docs/workspaces/index.md

 By default, `contents` is expected to be a string in UTF-8 format.
 To provide binary content, the value must be encoded using base64 or hex, as shown in the example above.
 In this case, the `encoding` property must also be provided.
 Only one of `questionFile` and `contents` may be provided.
 If neither `questionFile` nor `contents` are provided, an empty file is created.

-If a file name is found in both the dynamic list from `_workspace_files` and in the `workspace/` or `workspaceTemplates/` directory, the dynamic content is used.
-For file names found in both `workspace/` and `workspaceTemplates/`, the template version is used.
+If a file name appears in multiple locations, the following precedence takes effect:

+- Dynamic content from `_workspace_files` has highest precedence;

+- Files in the `workspaceTemplate/` directory are considered next;

+- Files in the `workspace/` directory are considered last.

 ## Running locally (on Docker)